NBA Mock Draft 2018: Small Forwards

 |

-Cleveland may soon be finding itself looking for a new talent to believe in.
-Porter has Top 3 talent, but coming off a season in which he barely played, a lot of teams may be spooked to draft him, especially considering that he underwent back surgery and has been discreet about his medical results.
-Depending on where the Cavs see LeBron suiting up next year, a player that could eventually become their new centerpiece is exactly what they need.
+The Knicks are reportedly one of the teams most interested in Porter and may be sitting in an ideal spot following team’s drafting the top handful of more surefire prospects where the potential benefit outweighs the potential risk.
+Porter has Top 3 talent, but following a season in which he barely played, a lot of teams may be spooked to draft him, especially considering that he underwent back surgery and his handlers have been discreet about his medical results.

 |